quarbby/Today-I-learnt/README.md

 Implementing flow control showed *no lost packets*, but we were probably just lucky because it could handle our maximum expected load.
 With some imagination, it is easy to see that there is a point beyond which even flow control cannot help, and it's time to buy better hardware.

 Of course, if you can afford not to send so many things in the first place, don't!

+Addendum: raw Markdown shows that it's steps 0 to 6.
+Step 6 was meant to be step `n` but then it wouldn't be rendered properly as a list.

 ### 29/12/16 - SSH without password in GNOME terminal